H-Studio logo

 Stories combine common patterns across multiple rescue engagements.
 Specific client names, numbers, sectors and stack details are anonymised or composite.
 Not a guarantee of specific outcome.

 No production deploy.
-We took over week 0, first user-facing release in week 3, full feature parity in week 11.
+We took over, shipped a first user-facing release, then reached full feature parity on a maintainable stack.
 Composite scenario across multiple rescue engagements.

 Mittelstand company · solo developer left

-After 7 years building their internal CRM in Delphi.
-We did a 5-day deep-dive, produced full documentation, then ran a 4-month phased rebuild on a modern stack.
+After years building their internal CRM in Delphi.
+We ran a deep-dive, produced full documentation, then carried out a phased rebuild on a modern stack.
 Composite scenario.

-Failed ERP replacement.
-We did a 5-day triage, recommended NOT finishing the rewrite but instead a 6-month phased modernisation around the old system.
+A stalled ERP replacement.
+We ran a triage, recommended NOT finishing the rewrite but instead a phased modernisation around the old system.
 Composite scenario.

 Examples combine recurring patterns from multiple rescue engagements.
 Specific client names, numbers, sectors and stack details are anonymised or composite.
 No guarantee of any specific outcome.